chenlezhi/MUST-FM/README.md

 - `delta` varies in the range [0,inf], The larger it is, the more it inhibits growth and tends toward unbalance; the smaller it is, the more it favors growth and may inhibit transport.

 - `independent` option enables the scalable independent coupling lifting strategy at the finest level.
-Set `independent=True` for atlas-scale datasets, and `independent=False` for exact sparse UOT coupling.
+Set `True` for atlas-scale datasets, and `False` for exact sparse UOT coupling.

 - `use_supervised_prior` option controls whether supervised biological priors are used to constrain feasible transport pairs.
 Set it to `True` when prior labels are available.